QLAC Qualified Longevity Annuity Contract

 Yes, there are certain restrictions:

-1. You can only invest the LESSER OF 25% of your non-Roth, Traditional IRA and 401k retirement account values or $130,000 (whichever is smaller).
-The percentage limit is calculated by looking at all your retirement plans separately and at all your IRAs collectively.
+1. You can only invest the lesser of a) 25% of your Traditional IRA or b) $135,000.
+The percentage limit is calculated by looking at the value of your Traditional IRA as of December 31st of the previous year.

 2. You can only defer payments up to age 85.

-5. Period certain or term certain payment options aren’t allowed.
+5. Period certain or term certain payment options are not allowed.

 6. A commutation or cash surrender option is not allowed.